Robert-Beane/theoryProject/README.md

 ### Project Methods

 Our final implementation utilizes a CNN (convolutional neural network) to train and validate data.
 This neural network is particulary effective for image processing.
-Images consist of multidimenionsal data which can be quite complex to process and analyze.
+Images consist of multidimensional data which can be quite complex to process and analyze.
 CNNs are able to reduce the dimensionality of images by taking portions of the data and filtering it through their networks of layers.
 A great amount of precision can be acquired by implementing a CNN structure.
-Once we did this for our own project, our training data went from being ~5% accurate to ~%90 accurate.
+Once we did this for our own project, our training data went from being ~5% accurate to ~90% accurate.

 ### Training Process